Central Serbia: History

 Between 1718 and 1739, the Sanjak of Smederevo was occupied by the Habsburg monarchy, which administered the area as the Kingdom of Serbia.
-The Serbian Militia operated throughout Serbia proper during the 1737–39 war.
+The Serbian Militia operated throughout Serbia proper during the 1737–1739 war.
 The war ended in Ottoman victory, and returning of the sanjak.
-The northern half of Serbia proper was briefly under Habsburg occupation during the 1787–91 war, then returned.
+The northern half of Serbia proper was briefly under Habsburg occupation during the 1787–1791 war, then returned.
 With the First Serbian Uprising (1804–13), the sanjak became a de facto Serbian state, known in historiography as "Revolutionary Serbia".
 It was retaken by the Ottomans in 1813, however, the Second Serbian Uprising (1815–17) saw Serbia recognized as an autonomous principality within the Ottoman Empire.
 In 1878, Serbia became a fully independent state, also enlarging its territory to the south-east.
 The 1878 borders correspond to present-day Central Serbia save for small parts in the south-west.

 In the Balkan Wars (1912–13), Serbia further expanded its borders to the south, taking control of much of present-day Kosovo and North Macedonia.
 Further territorial gains were made in the north (today's Vojvodina) and south-west (Sandžak region) in 1918, after World War I. Serbia became part of the new Kingdom of Serbs, Croats and Slovenes on December 1, 1918.
 Serbia proper did not have a separate political status within the Kingdom; in 1929, when new provinces of the Kingdom were formed, Serbia proper was divided between five banovine, one of which (Morava Banovina) was established in the east with its capital in Niš.

 Between 1941 and 1944, most of the territory was part of the area governed by the Military Administration in Serbia under German Wehrmacht occupation with a Serbian puppet government.
-The southwestern region of Sandžak was occupied by Italy and annexed to the neighbouring Italian governorate of Montenegro; southern Kosovo was annexed to Albania while southeastern parts annexed by Bulgaria.
+The southwestern region of Sandžak was occupied by Italy and annexed to the neighbouring Italian governorate of Montenegro; southern Kosovo was annexed to the Kingdom of Albania while southeastern parts annexed by Bulgaria.

 The Axis occupation ended in 1944 with the liberation of Yugoslavia by the Yugoslav Partisans; Serbia was formed as one of the republics of the new socialist Yugoslavia.
 In 1945, Vojvodina and Kosovo became autonomous provinces within Serbia, thus the part of Serbia that was outside these two regions became known as uža Srbija ("Serbia proper").
 At the beginning of the 1990s, the term uža Srbija was replaced with the new term Centralna Srbija ("Central Serbia") which was used in all official publications of the Serbian government that referred to the region.

 With the formation of statistical regions of Serbia in 2009–10, three statistical regions: Belgrade, Šumadija and Western Serbia, and Southern and Eastern Serbia are located within Central Serbia.